cognimbus/nimbus.docs/docs/source/setup.rst

 .. _win_install:

-WSL2 support (WIP)
+Install nimbus agent in WSL2 (WIP)
 ----------------------------

-- It is possible to install the agent on Win11 Ubuntu 22.04 from admin powershell using
+- It is possible to install the agent on Win11 Ubuntu 22.04.
+- First install WSL2 from admin powershell using
 .. code-block:: bash
    :linenos: